-While many states have adopted laws requiring reasonable accommodation, a patchwork of state and local laws leave many pregnant workers with no protections at all.
-As of December of 2020, only 30 states, the District of Columbia, and four cities required employers to provide accommodations to pregnant workers.
+While many states have adopted laws requiring reasonable accommodation, workers and employers face a patchwork of state and local laws that leave many pregnant workers with no protections at all.
+At the start of 2020, only 27 states, the District of Columbia, and four cities required employers to provide accommodations to pregnant workers.